crypto-org-chain/cronos-docs/docs/getting-started/cronos-mainnet.md

 Syncing Cronos could be a time-consuming process, Crypto.org Chain team has partnered with Chainlayer to provide the “Quicksync” service to make the process more efficient for our users.

-Users can visit [Chainlayer QuickSync Crypto.org page](https://quicksync.io/networks/crypto.html) and download the snapshots for Cronos Chain and Crypto.org Chain with different pruning settings (*currently only leveldb downloads are available*).
+Users can visit [Chainlayer QuickSync Cronos page](https://quicksync.io/networks/cronos.html) and download the snapshots for Cronos Chain with different pruning settings (*currently only leveldb downloads are available*).
 You may refer to the following guide to implement Quicksync.

 ### Step 4-1 Quicksync Download
 To start with Quicksync, you need to run `brew install lz4`  to install lz4 in a new terminal.
-Then download the file with preferred pruning settings directly from [Quicksync](https://quicksync.io/networks/crypto.html).
+Then download the file with preferred pruning settings directly from [Quicksync](https://quicksync.io/networks/cronos.html).

 #### There are three versions for Cronos Network: